Phunk Junkeez: Formation and early years

+Touring and Reznik's departure

 The Phunk Junkeez toured extensively during this time, playing with No Doubt, Bush, Faith No More, Ramones, and KMFDM, but mostly with 311.
-The Phunk Junkeez were given a shout out in the song "Jackolantern's Weather" from 311's self-titled album released in 1995 as well as 311's "Misdirected Hostility", which was written after 311 witnessed a fight between Reznik and then guitarist Jeff O'Rourke, and then a second brawl on that same tour between Reznik and Disco Danny D.
+The Phunk Junkeez were referenced in the song "Jackolantern's Weather" from 311's self-titled album released in 1995 as well as 311's "Misdirected Hostility", which was written after 311 witnessed a fight between Reznik and then guitarist Jeff O'Rourke, and then a second brawl on that same tour between Reznik and Disco Danny Dynamite.

-While opening for Dada at a September 24, 1993 concert at the Mesa Amphitheater in Mesa, Arizona, Phunk Junkeez had to be pulled from the stage after playing for several minutes past the city curfew.
-Despite the requests of producer, Brad Laughlin, and threats to call the police, the Phunk Junkeez would not allow Laughlin to interrupt the set.
-This forced the venue to shut off the PA system.
+While opening for Dada at a September 24, 1993, concert at the Mesa Amphitheater in Mesa, Arizona, Phunk Junkeez were pulled from the stage after playing for several minutes past the city's noise curfew.
+Despite the requests of producer Brad Laughlin and threats to call the police, the Phunk Junkeez would not allow Laughlin to interrupt the set, forcing the venue to shut off the PA system.
 The band kept playing with only stage amplifiers, but soon the lights were turned off as well.
-Once backstage, the band's leader, K-Tel Disco, tossed tables and chairs, and threatened the producers of the event, who left without paying the band.
-By then, a large percentage of the audience had left the venue before they even got to see Dada perform.
-During the Phunk Junkeez sound check, the obscenities were loud enough that the band was banned from playing at Mesa Amphitheater for many years.
-They were scheduled to play the venue again in 2003, but they left before taking the stage after a dispute with the Insane Clown Posse, who wanted them to open the show, instead of 2 Live Crew.
+Once backstage, the band's leader, K-Tel Disco, tossed tables and chairs and threatened the producers of the event, who left without paying the band.
+By then, a large percentage of the audience had left the venue before seeing Dada perform.
+The band was banned from playing at Mesa Amphitheater for several years.
+They were scheduled to play the venue again in 2003, but left before taking the stage after a dispute with the Insane Clown Posse.

-After numerous negative incidents between Reznik and the rest of the band members over the next year, Reznik was voted out of the band.
+In 1994, Reznik was removed from the band.
 After his departure, the band immediately went on tour, bringing along a mobile recording studio to record their next album.
 The ideas written while on tour became the basis of Fear of a Wack Planet, which was recorded in Amsterdam, produced by Lee Popa, and released in 1998.
 The band then began touring more frequently, with acts such as Incubus, Shootyz Groove, The Urge, Insane Clown Posse, 2 Skinnee J's, and Clutch.
 Jeff O'Rourke quit the band after the bulk of this touring to pursue a film career.